SOFTS-Raw sugar recovers from one-year low amid dry weather in Brazil

 * Dealers said with frost risk in top producer Brazil mostly gone for now, concern is turning to the dry weather, which could harm the 2023/24 crop.

-* Nestle NESN.S warned that price hikes could eventually weigh on sales volumes for the maker of Cheerios cereals, Kit Kat bars and Nescafe.
+* Nestle NESN.S warned that price hikes could eventually weigh on sales volumes.

-* Cost inflation hurt the world's biggest food group less than expected in the second quarter but analysts said high prices were bound to impact volume going forward.
+* Remote working in the U.S. is preventing a full recovery in coffee shop sales, a research publication said.

 * Local coffee prices in top robusta producer Vietnam rose this week due to scarce supplies towards the end of the country's crop season.